 What is Calcium Deficiency?

-Now that we know that adequate calcium intake looks like, what about a calcium deficiency?
-Recognizing the signs and symptoms of a calcium deficiency — also called hypocalcemia — may actually be more important than recognizing the health benefits, especially for plant-based eaters.
+Now that we know what adequate calcium intake looks like, what about a calcium deficiency?
+Recognizing the signs and symptoms of a calcium deficiency — also called hypocalcemia — may be more important than recognizing the health benefits, especially for plant-based eaters.
 Understanding what to look out for is a key step in making sure you’re getting enough calcium every day from those plant-based foods!

 Those that suffer from a very mild case of calcium deficiency may not see any symptoms that would alert them to the issue.
 This is why being mindful of your diet is a key part of adequate calcium consumption.

-Those that have a severe case generally experience a variety of mild to severe symptoms including confusion, memory loss, muscle spasms, numbness, — especially tingling in the hands, feet, and face — depression, hallucinations, muscle cramps, weak or brittle nails, and easily fractured bones.
+Those that have a severe case generally experience a variety of mild to severe symptoms, including confusion, memory loss, muscle spasms, numbness, — especially tingling in the hands, feet, and face — depression, hallucinations, muscle cramps, weak or brittle nails, and easily fractured bones.

 Recommended Daily Intake of Calcium for Adults